paigeadelethompson/void-uconsole/Documentation/filesystems/overlayfs.rst

     Redirects are enabled.
 - "redirect_dir=follow":
     Redirects are not created, but followed.
+- "redirect_dir=nofollow":
+    Redirects are not created and not followed.
 - "redirect_dir=off":
-    Redirects are not created and only followed if "redirect_always_follow" feature is enabled in the kernel/module config.
+    If "redirect_always_follow" is enabled in the kernel/module config, this "off" translates to "follow", otherwise it translates to "nofollow".
-- "redirect_dir=nofollow":
-    Redirects are not created and not followed (equivalent to "redirect_dir=off" if "redirect_always_follow" feature is not enabled).

 When the NFS export feature is enabled, every copied up directory is indexed by the file handle of the lower inode and a file handle of the